Zizwar/suno-deno/README.md

 ## Usage

-Here's how you can use SunoDeno to generate and retrieve song links as buffer data:
+Here's how you can use Suno-Ma to generate and retrieve song links as buffer data:

 ### 1. Setup
 Create a file named `test-my-ai-music.js` and use the following code as an example: